cllebrun/ibm-cloud-platform-handsOn/labs/1.1 Lab Node.js - add Watson TTS in a Node.js web app/README.md

   To view your app, open this link in your browser: http://localhost:3000
   ```

-1. Access the app with your web browser
+1. Access the app with your web browser to vizualise your local node.js app

 # Step 3 - Change a file locally